iwamura-lab/mat-sim-utils/README.md

 # mat-sim-utils

-CLI utilities for materials simulation
+CLI applications for materials simulation

 ## Overview

-This Python package is CLI utilities for materials simulation.
+This repository holds various CLI applications for materials simulation.
 By installing this package, you can utilize various commands convenient when simulating materials.

 ## Installation